soyxbshxikh/Read_Me/README.md

 ---

 ## 👨‍💻 **About Me** - 🎓 **B.Sc in IT** with a strong foundation in Computer Science.
-- 👨‍🏫 1-year **Teaching Experience** in Commerce Mathematics for 11th and 12th grade[cite: 7].
+- 👨‍🏫 1-year **Teaching Experience** in Commerce Mathematics for 11th and 12th grade.
-- 💡 Passionate about creating visually appealing and user-friendly websites[cite: 4, 5].
+- 💡 Passionate about creating visually appealing and user-friendly websites.
-- 🛠️  Fresher web developer with a solid understanding of front-end technologies[cite: 4].
+- 🛠️  Fresher web developer with a solid understanding of front-end technologies.
 - 📚 Love **chess & books**—always thinking strategically.

 ---